-For me personally it has always been a bother.
+For me personally it has always been a problem.

 Purifiers work very well for dust as they’re good for cycling the air in a room and filtering out dust particles (which are generally larger in size than many other air contaminants).